-Transport Canada has 4 licensing levels for civil aviation from airline/commercial pilots to ultra-light aircraft pilots and student pilots.
-The vision standards vary in each category from just distance vision and visual field testing to more complex standards requiring testing of ocular health, binocular vision and color vision.
-We have the knowledge and equipment to complete this testing.
+Transport Canada has 4 licensing levels for civil aviation from airline/commerical pilots to ultra-light aircraft pilots and students.
+Standards vary be can include distance visual acuity, visual field testing and ocular health testing.

-It is interesting to note that companies that employ pilots (Airlines) have their own unique vision standards that are often more strict than the Transport Canada requirements.
+Interesting to note that most commercial airlines had their own unique vision standards, often more strict than Transport Canada.

-Many other occupations including Seafarers, Canadian Forces, and Railway Workers also have vision standards.
-We are happy to complete testing and provide documentation to communicate your visual function and ocular health as you request.
+Our optometrists are happy to complete testing and provide documentation to communicate your visual function and ocular health for any occupation specific standards.

-The BTHC CTU is a family medicine training program based on achieving outcomes rather than time.
-Their goal is to create competent, skilled family physicians that have a breadth of clinical skills.
+The BTHC CTU is a family medicine training program with a goal of creating competent, skill family physicians that have a breadth of clinical skills.
 They equip learners with the knowledge and skills they need to succeed as family physicians.

-Focal Point joined the clerkship program in December 2021.
-We look forward to giving back to our profession by helping teach future Optometrists.
+Focal Point joined the clerkship program in December 2021 to help to educate future Optometrists and give back to the profession.